 Here are some of the most important lessons I’ve learned from 1 year of blogging.

 This post contains referral links for products I love.
 Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
 Thank you for your support ♡ Learn more

 One of the lessons learned is the importance of interacting with other bloggers.
 By commenting and sharing their posts and being genuinely interested, you develop a relationship with experienced bloggers who – if you’re lucky – are more likely to share your content, too.

 As a new blogger, it has been really helpful to follow other travel bloggers and learn how they’ve succeeded.
 Reading Sabina’s post on how to gain followers on Facebook and Drew’s post on how to get 10K followers in 7 months gave me solid tips on social media as did Liz’ post on how to become a travel blogger.

 2. BUILD AN ENGAGING AUDIENCE

 Everyone can build an audience.
 It’s easy – just buy the followers on Instagram or Twitter, and you’ll look mighty popular in no time.
+Right?
 You guys, no!
 This is not the way to build a succesful travel blog!

 You might get many followers this way, but they are most likely not in your niche so they won’t read, engage or share your posts!

-New bloggers have a tendency to focus on numbers; like how many followers you have, how many page views or likes.
+New bloggers have a tendency to focus on numbers; like how many followers they have, how many page views or likes.
 It’s all very natural, but it’s just not very productive.
 Instead, try to focus on getting a few engaged followers who like your blog rather than having a high number who doesn’t read or comment on your posts.